Skan90/alura-space-django/README.md

 ### Building My First App

 - Understanding the difference between projects and apps in Django.
-- Creating my first app using the `python manage.py startapp galeria` command.
+- Creating my first app using the `python manage.py startapp gallery` command.
 - Creating a custom web page by configuring routes in the `views.py` and `urls.py` files.
 - Implementing the best practice of creating a separate `urls.py` file for each app.
-- Isolating the template for the `galeria` app by creating a new folder called `templates` and reconfiguring `settings.py`.
+- Isolating the template for the `gallery` app by creating a new folder called `templates` and reconfiguring `settings.py`.

 ### Organizing Static Files and Improving UI